guilotkacu9419/guilotkacu/README.md

-The advent of the internet has transformed chess into a global phenomenon, with online platforms offering opportunities for players of all skill levels to compete and learn.
+The Sicilian Defense, the Ruy Lopez, and the Queen's Gambit are among the most popular and well-studied chess openings, each offering unique strategic opportunities.